 Psoriasis, Inflammation, and the Role of Plant-Based Foods

-While there are many factors that can trigger psoriasis, most are out of our control.
+While many factors can trigger psoriasis, most are out of our control.
 With that said, there is one factor that is completely in your hands and that’s your diet.

-With psoriasis, the immune system overreacts, attacking healthy tissues, and causes chronic inflammation.
-If you were to take a microscope to the process, you’d see proteins called cytokines, carrying out the inflammatory attack, and triggering inflammation.
+With psoriasis, the immune system overreacts, attacking healthy tissues, and causing chronic inflammation.
+If you were to take a microscope to the process, you’d see proteins called cytokines, carrying out the inflammatory attack and triggering inflammation.
 When it comes to psoriasis, this immune system “battle is waged in the skin and joints.”
-Unfortunately, researchers have not identified the “substances inside the body that the immune response mistakes for antigen,” yet it is understood that infusing the body with healthy anti-inflammatory agents, while also avoiding specific triggers, may help manage the aggravated inflammatory response.
+Unfortunately, researchers have not identified the “substances inside the body that the immune response mistakes for antigen,” yet it is understood that infusing the body with healthy anti-inflammatory agents while also avoiding specific triggers may help manage the aggravated inflammatory response.